-1. The impoundment area of manure storage facilities be exempt from stormwater requirements in Chapter 102 Regulations. ('21) 2.
-The impervious area threshold under Chapter 102 regulations recognize gravel as permeable and the minimum be greater than 5,000 square feet before a stormwater management plan be required. ('21)
+1. The impoundment area of manure storage facilities be exempt from stormwater requirements in Chapter 102 Regulations. ('21)

-3. Agencies of government be encouraged to use Reed Canary Grass as an alternative to planting trees along streams and rivers. ('21)

-4. Structures used for growing crops in the field, such as low tunnels, high tunnels and greenhouses where crops are grown in the soil and no permanent changes have been made to soil or topography of site, be exempt from state stormwater regulations. ('21)

-5. An agricultural exemption for stormwater management for building projects that are 10,000 square feet or less. ('22)

-6. Stormwater credits be established before fees are levied and that such credits include currently implemented practices as well as new practices. ('22)

-7. No stormwater fee be levied on properties with less than 20 percent impervious land area. ('22)

-8. That for government agencies and authorities levying Stormwater Management Fees, unlimited offsetting credits to those fees be calculated, published and enacted for the following:
+2. The impervious area threshold under Chapter 102 regulations recognize gravel as permeable and the minimum be greater than 5,000 square feet before a stormwater management plan be required. ('21) 3.
+Agencies of government be encouraged to use Reed Canary Grass as an alternative to planting trees along streams and rivers. ('21) 4.
+Structures used for growing crops in the field, such as low tunnels, high tunnels and greenhouses where crops are grown in the soil and no permanent changes have been made to soil or topography of site, be exempt from state stormwater regulations. ('21) 5.
+An agricultural exemption for stormwater management for building projects that are 10,000 square feet or less and that stormwater requirements not apply until an NPDES permit would be required. ('24) 6.
+Stormwater credits be established before fees are levied and that such credits include currently implemented practices as well as new practices. ('22) 7.
+No stormwater fee be levied on properties with less than 20 percent impervious land area. ('22) 8.
+That for government agencies and authorities levying Stormwater Management Fees, unlimited offsetting credits to those fees be calculated, published and enacted for the following: - a.

-- a.
 Each acre of compliance under each of the following: - i. an NRCS or County Conservation District approved Conservation Plan, - ii. an Erosion and Sediment Plan, - iii. an Act 38 Nutrient Management Plan, and/or an implemented NRCS Comprehensive Nutrient Management Plan. - b.
 Each approved Manure Management Plan. - c.
 Erosion controlling structures including diversion ditches, grass waterways, stone waterways and terraces. - d.
 NRCS or County Conservation District approved manure holding structures. - e.
 Each acre of forested, wooded, or grass acres. - f.
-Positive ratios of pervious to impervious areas. ('21)

-9. Pennsylvania agriculture be exempt from Municipal Separate Storm Sewer System (MS4) requirements mandated under the Federal Clean Water Act, and that all mandated Municipal Separate Storm Sewer System (MS4) implementation be funded by the state. ('21)

-10. DEP design Best Management Practice guidelines that would allow farmers to maintain and improve our drainage lines to protect the use of farmland without requiring of costly permits, delays and engineering costs. ('21)

-11. The funds collected from Act 89 of 2013 be used for storm water projects for townships and municipalities, after county-owned bridges are repaired. ('21)

-12. Increased funding from DEP for agricultural Erosion and Sediment Control plans. ('21)
+Positive ratios of pervious to impervious areas. ('21) 9.
+Pennsylvania agriculture be exempt from Municipal Separate Storm Sewer System (MS4) requirements mandated under the Federal Clean Water Act, and that all mandated Municipal Separate Storm Sewer System (MS4) implementation be funded by the state. ('21) 10.
+DEP design Best Management Practice guidelines that would allow farmers to maintain and improve our drainage lines to protect the use of farmland without requiring of costly permits, delays and engineering costs. ('21) 11.
+The funds collected from Act 89 of 2013 be used for storm water projects for townships and municipalities, after county-owned bridges are repaired. ('21) 12.
+Increased funding from DEP for agricultural Erosion and Sediment Control plans. ('21) 13.
+Farmers and farm owners be exempt from being charged for stormwater runoff from their farmland (MS4 municipal storm water). ('24) 14.
+Financial security not be required for stormwater plans for agricultural use construction. ('24)

-1. Legislation that would authorize counties to jointly develop watershed based stormwater management plans and require counties and municipalities to develop land use regulations that are consistent with these plans. ('21)

-2. Any fee, tax, or ordinance based on stormwater runoff. ('21)
+1. Legislation that would authorize counties to jointly develop watershed-based stormwater management plans and require counties and municipalities to develop land use regulations that are consistent with these plans. ('21) 2.
+Any fee, tax, or ordinance based on stormwater runoff. ('21)